griffinmilsap/ezmsg-bthid/README.md

 # Pairing
 Setting up a Bluetooth connection between the server and a device you want to control using these virtual HID devices can be a little fiddly.

 1. Make sure the `ezmsg-bthid` daemon service is up and running.
     `sudo systemctl status ezmsg-bthid.service`
-2. Open up `bluetoothctl` on the same machine that your service is running on and enter the following commands:
+2. Run `bluetoothctl` on the same machine that your service is running on and enter the following commands which will cause your Bluetooth adapter to be discoverable under the device's hostname for 3 minutes:
     `default-agent`
     `discoverable on`
-3. On your client device, Pair a new Bluetooth device.
-By default, you should be looking for the hostname of your server as the bluetooth device name.
+3. On your client device, pair a new Bluetooth device during the discoverable period.
+Again, the device should show up with the hostname of your server as the Bluetooth device name.
 4. Accept pairing information on the client side __and__ on the server side at roughly the same time by typing `yes` in the `bluetoothctl` session once the pairing request comes up
 5. `exit` out of `bluetoothctl`; as long as its up, it'll ask you to re-pair the client device every time it connects.